holoviz/holoviz/doc/installation.rst

 If you do have conda already, it's a good idea to update it (running it twice to get the very latest) to ensure you have the latest version::

-   > conda update conda
+   > conda update -n base conda
-   > conda update conda
+   > conda update -n base conda

 You should then make sure you have `anaconda-project` installed: